antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/ssl.rst

 .. exception:: SSLError

    Raised to signal an error from the underlying SSL implementation (currently provided by the OpenSSL library).
 This signifies some problem in the higher-level encryption and authentication layer that's superimposed on the underlying network connection.
-This error is a subtype of :exc:`socket.error`, which in turn is a subtype of :exc:`IOError`.
+This error is a subtype of :exc:`OSError`.
 The error code and message of :exc:`SSLError` instances are provided by the OpenSSL library.

+   .. versionchanged:: 3.3
+      :exc:`SSLError` used to be a subtype of :exc:`socket.error`.

    .. attribute:: library